-A sublease agreement is something that a tenant may opt to do when they are not able to stay in the unit for the full length of the term that was agreed upon.
+This agreement is something that a tenant may opt to do when they are not able to stay in the unit for the full length of the term that was agreed upon.
 It is often used by students during the summer semester or a person who will need to travel for part of the year.
 The new tenant will be able to take over the lease while the original tenant is away, and they will no longer have the financial burden of continuing to pay the rent when they are not staying there.
-In these agreements, the original renter is called a sub-lessor, and the new tenant is called a sub-lessee.

 Subletting Laws in Maryland